 In Texas, you have up to a week to obtain insurance after you’ve purchased a motorcycle.

 Once you get the motorcycle home, you’ll want to obtain insurance before riding it.
-Proof must be taken with you if you’re pulled over by law enforcement.
+If you’re pulled over by law enforcement, proof must be taken with you.

 Insurance protections will also provide coverage if something happens to your new ride while on the road or in storage.